webpack/webpack.js.org/content/guides/migrating.md

 The `debug` option switched loaders to debug mode in webpack 1.
 This need to be passed via loader options in long-term.
 See loader documentation for relevant options.

-The debug mode for loaders will be removed in webpack 3 or later.
+The debug mode for loaders will be removed in Webpack 3 or later.

 To keep compatibility with old loaders, loaders can be switched to debug mode via plugin: